guyroutledge/jekyll-blog/_posts/blog/2014-08-07-less-for-sass-developers.md

 Instead of going into lengthy descriptions about all the differences, I thought I'd cut to the chase and provide a side-by-side comparison of the syntax.
-The Sass with be first, the Less will be second.
+The Sass will be first, the Less will be second.
 Here goes:

 ### Variables